omgnetwork/omgnetwork.github.io/docs/network/network-architecture.md

 ## PlasmaFramework Smart Contract

-Deployed to the Ethereum network, the `PlasmaFramework` contract can be seen as a top-level contract containing other smart contract level functionalities, namely deposits, exits and the receipt of blocks from the child chain.
+Deployed to the Ethereum network, the `PlasmaFramework` contract can be seen as a top-level contract containing other smart contract level functionalities, namely deposits, exits, and the receipt of blocks from the child chain.

 ## Child Chain